 - Arch Linux

 If Ubuntu runs fine on your computer, use Ubuntu!
 If it doesn’t work well for you, use an alternative.
-As they say, “if it ain’t broken, don’t fix it”!
+As they say, “if it ain’t broke, don’t fix it.”

 The most viable lightweight alternative to Ubuntu that still retains the point-and-click, drag-and-drop mentality would have to be Linux Mint.
 It is almost identical to Ubuntu, from the initial setup dialog to installing programs and updates.
 Not very technical and performs admirably for a direct Ubuntu derivative.
-For your user environment, you can choose between GNOME, KDE, Xfce, and LXDE.
+You can choose between the Cinnamon, GNOME, KDE, Xfce, and LXDE desktop environments.
 Also available is a convenient Debian-based Linux Mint ISO for even better performance (see more about Debian in the next review below).

 - Based on the latest version of Ubuntu (or Kubuntu), but is much lighter on resources.

 - 100% binary compatible with *buntu & Debian packages, plus full support for PPA repositories, which is a very welcome feature. 😀

 - The easiest distribution for a Ubuntu/GNOME user to adjust to, next to Debian.

 - Installs non-free codecs and software (Flash & MP3) by default, which may be legally problematic in some countries.

-- Like Ubuntu, the system chugs along fine for a while, but eventually suffers a severe performance hit (though it is much, much less drastic).
+- Like Ubuntu, the system chugs along fine for a while, but eventually suffers a severe performance hit, though it is much, much less drastic than vanilla Ubuntu.

 Get it from Linux Mint’s home page.